-"Leave-in conditioners allow you to continue nourishing your hair past your in-shower conditioner," celebrity hairstylist Clariss Rubenstein told Shop TODAY.
-"It can hydrate or moisturize your hair, absorb dryness, add shine and minimize frizz."
+"Leave-in conditioners allow you to continue nourishing your hair past your in-shower conditioner," celebrity hairstylist Clariss Rubenstein tells Shop TODAY.

 What are the benefits of leave-in conditioner?

 "Leave-in conditioners contain a high level of humectants that attract moisture into the hair," says Davide Marinelli, founder and creative director of Davide Hair Studio in New York City.

 Leave-in conditioners contain a high level of humectants that attract moisture into the hair.

 Davide Marinelli, Founder and Creative Director, Davide Hair Studio